Being a graduate lawyer is a nerve-wracking experience. Graduates are expected to walk into a law firm and perform with little practical experience.

 Practical skills are the things that are not found in textbooks, and they are not taught at law school.
 These learning skills are necessary to become an accomplished lawyer, many of these will be taught in PLT, but there are a lot of things that are best learned through the patience, guidance, and shared wisdom of an experienced lawyer.

-Mentoring is essential; especially for younger lawyers because it provides a sounding board where they can discuss the difficulties that any junior lawyer faces.
+Mentoring is essential for both their performance and helping them develop relationships; especially for younger lawyers because it provides a sounding board where they can discuss the difficulties that any junior lawyer faces.
 There's always something new to be learned and a mentor can share stories with these graduates.
 They can include the techniques that they have found to be successful, and also acknowledge any mistakes that they have made.

 The range of mentoring can vary because every encounter doesn't have to be a formal arrangement.
 Sometimes, something as simple as a one-off coffee meeting can be very effective.
 The internet is also a great place for mentoring, with many platforms connecting mentors with graduate lawyers remotely.